flouz152/Nebulae-Client/newtargetesp/resources/README.md

 Placing the textures under `assets/minecraft/` matches Nebulae's original packaging, but a flat `night/image/` folder is also supported if you are testing locally.
 Keep the actual PNG files out of version control; only copy them into your working tree.

+## Target HUD assets

+The Target HUD does not require any custom PNGs.
+It renders vanilla Minecraft item icons, player heads, and text using the standard game resources, so no additional textures need to be supplied for it to function.